 An inclusive curriculum incorporating global perspectives

 At EMS, our students learn through leadership and are eager to support initiatives they value.
 At all ages, students are encouraged to share their cultural traditions and celebrations with classmates, and they actively participate in peer-to-peer and teacher-led DEIB education initiatives.
 They also contribute during school-wide events; for example, our fourth-graders led a school-wide assembly focused on disability awareness.
-By the time students reach the middle-school years (Grades 5–8), they are able to further expand their DEIB participation through student-led groups (such as the Gay-Straight Alliance or GSA) and curricular choices focused on diversity, as well as a required Cultural Competency course.
+By the time students reach the middle-school years (Grades 5–8), they are able to further expand their DEIB participation through student-led groups (such as the Gay-Straight Alliance or GSA) and curricular choices focused on diversity, as well as a required Self and Society course.

 To provide students a space in the classroom to explore their identities in more depth, we offer electives such as Diversity of Identity for students in Morrow House (Grades 5–8).
 For eighth-graders, the electives have a community outreach component.
 In previous years, our older students went to our early childhood classes and read books with female and gender-nonconforming protagonists.